rivermont/spidy/README.md

   - Log length of wordFile to console/logFile
   - Change arguments to a required list
   - Talk about hashcat in README
+  - Upload spidy to PyPI

 # Acknowledgements
-I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platfom for learning any language.
+I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platform for learning any language.
 Specifically the [Python Fundamentals](https://www.pluralsight.com/courses/python-fundamentals/) course by Austin Bingham and Robert Smallshire.

 # Contribute
 We would love your help with anything!
 Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.
-If you find a bug raise an issue, and if you have a suggestion, go ahead and fork it.
+If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.
-We will happily look at anything that you build off of spidy.
-We're not very creative people and we know that there're more ideas out there!
+We will happily look at anything that you build off of spidy; we're not very creative people and we know that there're more ideas out there!

 # License
+We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.
 Honestly, if you link to this repo and credit `rivermont` and `Falconwarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.
-Unless you contributed majorly to the project however, you can't really put your name on it.
-We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.
-Just don't sell it and you should be fine.
 Thanks!